camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 ---
 id: connector-sdk
 title: Connector SDK
-description: Introduction to the Connector SDK.
+description: Send messages to RabbitMQ from your BPMN process using the RabbitMQ Connector.
+The Connector SDK allows you to develop custom Connectors using Java code.
 ---

 import Tabs from "@theme/Tabs";